The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

-For many, self-employment is a dream come true: being your own boss, guiding employees, bringing the dream product to market… However, the start is often difficult, not only financially but also organizationally.
-Read here how to get your Amazon FBA business on the right track step by step.
-The to-do list piles up like a mountain, and the day could easily use a few more hours.
-Especially sellers who have not had their own business before can relate to this.
-Additionally, there are several things to consider when deciding on an Amazon FBA business.
-While newcomers can find guidance on the Seller Central help pages, these are not exactly user-friendly.
+For many, self-employment is a dream of a lifetime: being your own boss, guiding employees, bringing the dream product to market… But the start is often difficult, not only financially but also organizationally.
+Read here how to get your Amazon FBA business on the way step by step.
+The to-do list piles up like a mountain, and the day could easily be a few hours longer.
+Especially merchants who have not had their own business before can sing a song about it.
+In addition, there are several things to consider when deciding on an Amazon FBA business.
+Beginners can find instructions on the Seller Central help pages, but these are not exactly clear.

-Therefore, in this blog post, we want to briefly highlight how newcomers can register for Amazon FBA and what they need to consider before and after.
+Therefore, we would like to briefly highlight in this blog post how newcomers can register for Amazon FBA and what they need to consider before and after.

 What is Amazon FBA?
-We have already compiled a detailed explanation of the shipping service for you here: Amazon FBA for Beginners and Advanced Users.
+A detailed explanation of the shipping service has already been compiled for you here: Amazon FBA for beginners and advanced users.

-There are a number of points that sellers need to consider when they want to start their business on Amazon.
-While participating in Fulfillment by Amazon simplifies the start and primarily reduces the financial expenses that need to be incurred, an Amazon FBA business is still subject to conditions, both from the e-commerce giant and from a legal perspective.
+There are a whole range of points that merchants need to consider when they want to start their business on Amazon.
+Participating in Fulfillment by Amazon simplifies the start and especially reduces the financial expenses that need to be incurred – nevertheless, an Amazon FBA business is also subject to conditions, both from the e-commerce giant’s side and from a legal perspective.

 Therefore, the following list does not claim to be exhaustive.
 Depending on personal circumstances, additional steps may be required or others may be omitted.
-For example, those selling cosmetics from Spain have different requirements to meet than sellers who want to import toys from China.
+For example, those who sell cosmetics from Spain have different requirements to fulfill than merchants who want to import toys from China.
 In case of doubt, a professional such as a specialized lawyer should always be consulted.

 At the forefront should be a concrete product idea.
-However, before creating an Amazon FBA account and ordering the first batch, there are primarily some legal and organizational questions to address.
+However, before creating an Amazon FBA account and ordering the first batch, there are primarily some legal and organizational questions to consider.

-The first point of our Amazon FBA guide involves establishing a business.
-This is the only way to open a professional seller account on Amazon, as the registration process requires a business license or commercial register.
-Many successful sellers started as sole proprietors and eventually grew into a GmbH (limited liability company).
-This has the advantage that, in the beginning, when revenues are still low, entrepreneurs can benefit from significant tax advantages.
+The first point of our Amazon FBA guide involves the establishment of a business.
+Only in this way is it possible to open a professional seller account on Amazon, as the business license or commercial register is requested during registration.
+Many successful merchants started as sole proprietors and eventually grew into a GmbH.
+This has the advantage, especially at the beginning when revenues are still low, that entrepreneurs can rely on significant tax benefits.

-But there are at least two other business models that new entrepreneurs can choose from.
-Which legal form or business model is suitable can be found here: The right corporate form for your FBA business.
+However, there are at least two other business models that new entrepreneurs can choose from.
+Which legal form or business model is suitable can be found here: The right company form for your FBA business.

 2. To-do: Opening a business account

 Sounds trivial, but it is by no means.
-While a separate account for sole proprietors is not mandatory, it can quickly become uncomfortable when the personal checking account is used as a business account.
+While a separate account is not mandatory for sole proprietors, it can quickly become uncomfortable when the personal checking account is used as a business account.

-For these reasons, the recommendation to open a business account can be found in most guides and also in this Amazon FBA manual.
+For these reasons, the recommendation to open a business account can be found in most guides and also in this Amazon FBA guide.

 3. To-do: Application for tax numbers